 • A signed letter of authorization from a medical doctor to dive will be needed if any part of the waiver form is completed with a yes.

 • The National Marine Park of Cozumel forbids the use of chemical sun protection if entering the water.
-Only biodegradable sunscreens and lotions are permitted in an effort to protect our oceans.
+Only UV protective clothing (rash guard) or biodegradable sun protection are permitted in an effort to protect our oceans.